DojoBits/openfest2025-workshop-n8n/automate-the-boring-stuff-with-n8n.md

 allowing us to select a tool.
 On the very top, there is a tool called:
 `Call n8n Workflow Tool`.
 YES!
 We can use n8n workflows as AI agent tools!
 Now you should see where we are headed.
 Select that tool and under `Workflow`, choose `HTTP tool` from the drop-down menu.
-Rename the tool to HTTP tool.
+Rename the tool from: Call 'HTTP tool' to `HTTP tool`.

 Get back to the main canvas.
 Save the current workflow.
-Navigate to the n8n overview page and open the HTTP tool.
+Navigate to the n8n overview page and open the new HTTP tool workflow.
 Make sure the trigger `Start` is connected with the `HTTP tool` node:

 <img src="./img/n8n-http-tool-workflow.png" width=50%>